 Purchase your copy of We of the Never-Never from Amazon here

 The next day, we set off on the 4 hour drive back north to Darwin to catch an internal flight to Alice Springs and continue our journey in the ‘Red Centre’.
 The distance of Alice Springs to Katherine is over 1800 kms and would have taken 13 hours to drive, with not too many options of places to stop off.
 Despite feeling like we had all the time in the world, it made more sense for us to fly from Darwin to Alice Springs and drop the car back off.
-We landed quite late and checked into the Hilton Doubletree.
+We landed quite late and checked into the very clean and functional Hilton Doubletree.
 We grabbed a quick drink and snack at the Jump Inn hostel, which had a huge selection of craft beers.
 You can buy a beer tasting paddle of 4 beers for $20.
-We only had 2 nights in Alice Springs, or else we would have opted for the Squeaky Windmill boutique tents, 15km outside of town.

 The next morning we were up at 4:30am for a hot air balloon ride over the MacDonnell Ranges with Outback Ballooning.
 The price included complimentary transfers from our accommodation in Alice Springs, and a 30 minute flight over 10-20kms distance as the sun rose over the ranges, before sparkling wine and a light breakfast in the middle of the desert.
 Aside from the powerful sound of the balloon being inflated with hot air, it was incredible peaceful as we drifted quietly over the desert.
 The staff are friendly and professional and I highly recommend this bucket-list experience.